leonej01/pandas-challenge-1/README.md

 In this challenge, we'll dive into a dataset from a fictional e-commerce company, exploring and analyzing data to address real-world business questions.
 Your mission will involve identifying top customers, popular product categories, calculating profits, and more.
 By the end of this task, you'll have a practical understanding of data exploration, transformation, and analysis, preparing you for more complex data scenarios in your future career.

-Files
-Download the following files to help you get started:

-Module 4 Challenge filesLinks to an external site.

-# Before You Begin
-- Before starting the assignment, be sure to complete the following steps:

-- Create a new repository for this project called pandas-challenge-1.
-Do not add this homework assignment to an existing repository.

-- Clone the new repository to your computer.

-- Inside your local Git repository, add the starter files from your file downloads.

-- Push these changes to GitHub or GitLab.

 # Challenge Instructions
 Part 1: Explore the Data